 Frequently Asked Questions (FAQs)

 The Excel EVEN function only works with numeric values.
-If you provide a non-numeric value, the function will return a #VALUE!
+So, If you provide a non-numeric value, the function will return a #VALUE!

 error.

-Q3: What happens if I use a decimal number as an argument in the EVEN function?
+Q3: What happens if I use a decimal number as an argument?

-, the function would return 4 because 4 is the nearest even integer greater than 3.7.
+, the function would return 4.
+Because 4 is the nearest even integer greater than 3.7.

-Yes, you can combine the EVEN function with other functions in Excel to perform more complex calculations.
-For example, you can use the EVEN function together with the SUM function to calculate the sum of a range of numbers, rounded to the nearest even integer.
+For example, you can use the EVEN function together with the SUM function to calculate the sum of a range of numbers.

 Conclusion